 (2) A notarial officer has satisfactory evidence of the identity of an individual appearing before the officer if the officer can identify the individual by means of inspecting:

-(a) (i) An unexpired passport, an unexpired driver’s license or a driver’s license that has not been expired for more than five (5) years, a government-issued nondriver identification card, a Mississippi voter ID card or an unexpired photographic identification card issued by a federally recognized Indian tribe or nation; or
+(a) An unexpired passport, an unexpired driver’s license or a driver’s license that has not been expired for more than five (5) years, a government-issued nondriver identification card, a Mississippi voter ID card or an unexpired photographic identification card issued by a federally recognized Indian tribe or nation; or

-(b) (ii) Another form of government identification issued to an individual which is not expired, contains the signature and a photograph of the individual, and is satisfactory to the officer.
+(b) Another form of government identification issued to an individual which is not expired, contains the signature and a photograph of the individual, and is satisfactory to the officer.

+(3) Notwithstanding subsection (2) of this section, in performing a remote ink-signed notarization or remote online notarization, a notary public has satisfactory evidence of the identity of an individual appearing personally before the notary public if the notary public can identify the individual through the use of communication technology that meets the requirements of this section, any rules promulgated by the Secretary of State, and by the following:

+(a) The notary public's personal knowledge of the individual; or

+(b) Each of the following:

+1. Remote presentation by the individual of a government-issued identification credential specified in subsection (2) that contains the signature and photograph of the individual;

+2. Credential analysis of the identification credential described by subparagraph (b)(1) of this paragraph; and

+3. Identity proofing of the individual; or

+(c) A valid public key certificate that complies with the rules promulgated by the Secretary of State.

-(3) A notarial officer may require an individual to provide additional information or identification credentials necessary to assure the officer of the identity of the individual.
+(4) A notarial officer may require an individual to provide additional information or identification credentials necessary to assure the officer of the identity of the individual.

 SECTION 9.
+Authority to Refuse to Perform Notarial Act.
 (1) A notarial officer may refuse to perform a notarial act if the officer knows or suspects the transaction is illegal, false or deceptive, or if the officer is not satisfied that:

 (a) The individual executing the record is competent;